hyprwm/hyprland-wiki/pages/Configuring/Using-hyprctl.md

-getoption [option] - gets the config option status (values) cursorpos - gets the current cursor pos in global layout coordinates animations - gets the current config'd info about animations and beziers
+getoption [option] - gets the config option status (values) cursorpos - gets the current cursor pos in global layout coordinates animations - gets the current config'd info about animations and beziers instances - lists all running instances of hyprland with their info
 ```

 For the getoption command, the option name should be written as `section:option`,